Snownee/Lychee/original_docs/contextual-condition.md

 ??? example

-    Recipe or post action only works when difficulty is peaceful or easy:

     ```json
     {
         "type": "difficulty",
         "difficulty": ["peaceful", 1]
     }
     ```

+    Description: Recipe or post action only works when difficulty is peaceful or easy.

 ### Time Check